tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Android 端集成/超级播放器_intl_en.md

 1. After the video is published on the client, the server will return a `FileId` to the client.
 2. When the video is uploaded to the server, the corresponding `FileId` will be included in the notification of upload confirmation.

-If the file already exists in Tencent Cloud, you can go to [Media Assets](https://console.cloud.tencent.com/vod/media), find it.
+If the file already exists in Tencent Cloud, you can go to [Media Assets](https://console.cloud.tencent.com/vod/media), find it, and view its `FileId`.